-Set a password policy to help ensure that the people accessing your Atlassian Cloud products are using best practices when creating passwords.
-A password policy allows an organization admin to require that all of their managed users meet a minimum password strength and/or password expiry period.
+A password policy helps ensure that people accessing your Atlassian cloud products are using best practices when creating passwords.
+As an organization admin, you can use a password policy to require all of your managed users to meet a minimum password strength or set a password expiration period.

-- Verified one or more domains, to confirm you own those – see Domain verification.
-When you verify a domain, all the Atlassian accounts that use email addresses from the verified domain become managed by your organization.
-Your managed accounts are the accounts that your password policy will apply to.
+Before you can set a password policy, verify one or more domains.
+When you verify a domain, all the Atlassian accounts that use email addresses from the domain become managed by your organization.
+See Verify a domain for your organization.

 Set a password policy